talhamughal1997/ClimaBit/README.md

 - Search Screen - Find weather for any location worldwide
 - Settings Screen - App preferences and configuration

-## Contributing

-Feel free to contribute to this project by submitting issues, pull requests, or providing valuable feedback.
-Your contributions are always welcome.

 ## Portfolio Highlights